 Tool #8: Worst Possible Outcome

 Write down the disaster scenario for making a specific choice.
-“If I take this new job/position, I could be miserable and leave within 1 year.”
+“If I take this new job/position, I could be miserable and leave within a year.”
 Then describe how you think you’ll successfully handle this realistically worst possible outcome.
-This can give you confidence in this choice, or help you identify that it’s a very bad one.
+This can give you confidence in your choice, or help you identify that it’s a very bad one.

 Tool #9: Deal with Your Past

 Unresolved past trauma keeps people stuck.
 Living immobilized, often subconsciously, believing that will keep them from getting hurt again.
 Many only make reactive decisions or continually let others decide.
-Gaining awareness into how your past impacts you today can clarity the right path.
+Gaining awareness of how your past impacts you today can clarify the right path.

 Tool #10: Listen to Experts